Last Updated on November 17, 2021

-What is the “70% rule” of house flipping?
+What is the “70% Rule” of House Flipping?

-In other words, your anticipated profit margin should be at least 30% of the final sales price.
+With the 70% rule, your anticipated profit margin should be at least 30% of the final sales price.

 The ARV, short for After Repair Value, is the estimate of a given property’s value after all repairs and upgrades are completed.
-It is used to determine the margin between a home’s current value, and the value it will have after renovations.
+It is used to determine the margin between a home’s current value and the value it will have after renovations.

 We call this a “rule”, but it isn’t a totally rigid one.
-It should serve as the basis for a thorough market analysis, but it can be a very powerful tool in your decision making process.
+It should serve as the basis for a thorough market analysis, but it can be a very powerful tool in your decision-making process.

 There’s an important caveat, though…

-A 30% anticipated profit margin does not necessarily mean you walk away with exactly 30% in profit, as some may imagine.
 Part of the reasoning behind the 70% rule is that you need a cushion to cover any expenses left at the end of the day; these could include agent commissions, title inspections, lender fees, and any other miscellaneous expenses included in closing.

 The 70% rule is really quite simple, no matter how intimidating it may seem.
 You just need to multiply the property’s ARV by 0.7 to determine the price ceiling for that property.